Azure/azure-sdk-for-java/sdk/keyvault/azure-keyvault-secrets/README.md

 </dependency>
 ```

 This will automatically configure all client libraries on the same classpath to make use of Netty for the HTTP client.
+Netty is the recommended HTTP client for most applications.
+OkHttp is recommended only when the application being built is deployed to Android devices.

 If, instead of Netty it is preferable to use OkHTTP, there is a HTTP client available for that too.
 Simply include the following dependency instead: